jnmasterjn/MedDiagnosisAI/README.md

-# Transformer Discess Diagnosis

-**Transformer Discess Diagnosis** is a sophisticated AI-powered web application designed to assist users in identifying potential symptoms based on a provided description of their illness.
+**MedDiagnosisAIs** is a sophisticated AI-powered web application designed to assist users in identifying potential symptoms based on a provided description of their illness.
 Built with **Django** and leveraging advanced transformer models, the app generates diverse and dynamic responses to user inputs, offering a unique experience with each query.

 By utilizing transformer models pre-trained on **Hugging Face** and implemented via **PyTorch**, this application provides an intelligent interface for symptom diagnosis that evolves with each use.